klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/klay/gas.md

 ## klay_maxPriorityFeePerGas <a id="klay_maxpriorityfeepergas"></a>

-Returns a suggestion for a gas tip cap for dynamic fee transaction in peb.
+Returns a suggestion for a gas tip cap for dynamic fee transactions in peb.
-Since Klaytn uses a fixed gas price, this `klay_maxPriorityFeePerGas` returns the gas price used by Klaytn.
+Since Klaytn has a fixed gas price, this `klay_maxPriorityFeePerGas` returns the gas price set by Klaytn.

 **Parameters**